kristopherjohnson/kjchess/README.md

 ## Running

 `kjchess-cli` is the executable program.
-It does not provide its own GUI or command-line playing interface:  It must be run as a chess engine with GUI that implements the UCI (Universal Chess Interface) protocol.
+It does not provide its own GUI or command-line playing interface:  It must be run as a chess engine with a GUI chess application that implements the UCI (Universal Chess Interface) protocol.

 If you have [XBoard](https://www.gnu.org/software/xboard/) and [PolyGlot](https://chessprogramming.wikispaces.com/PolyGlot) installed, you can start a game by executing this command: